jcornaz/beancount-parser/CONTRIBUTING.md

 ### Tests

-This is a test-driven project.
+**This is a test-driven project**.
 Every new feature and bug fixes must come with tests.
 If you need help to write a test, ask me.

+When contributing, you should see the tests you write as the most important and valuable part of your contribution.
+When I review, most of my attention is for the tests.
+If the tests are good and exhaustive, then it doesn't matter much how clean is the implementation, because it already has the two most important poroperties: 1) It works, 2) It can safely be refactored later.

 ### API stability